xnkhi/duatsite/src/content/docs/overview/interface.md

 - Pressing `D` while `Mod` is held down will show an application search menu over your top bar.

-- `Mod + Shift + M` Opens Picom.
+- `Mod + Shift + M` Enables Picom.
 This will remove screen tearing, and will also add blur and transparency effects to the user interface.
 This can be disabled with `Mod + Shift + N`.

 - You can take a screenshot with `Mod + Shift + A`.
 The image will be saved to your clipbord.